“The greatest slaughter of Indians ever made by U.S. Troops.”

 Before this event, relations between the Blackfoot Confederacy comprised the Blackfoot, Blood, and Piegan tribes, and the white settlers had been hostile for several years.
 Amidst low-level hostilities in 1869, a young warrior named Owl Child stole several horses from Malcolm Clarke, a white trader.
 Afterward, Clarke tracked down Owl Child and beat him in front of his camp for the offense.
 Humiliated, Owl Child, with a band of rogue Piegans, sought revenge and killed Clarke.

 The killing inflamed the public, which caused General Philip Sheridan to send out a band of cavalry led by Major Eugene Baker to track down and punish the offending party.

 On January 23, 1870, the cavalry received a scouting report that the Piegan, led by Mountain Chief, was camped along the Marias River.
-At first light, 200 dismounted U.S. cavalrymen lay spread out in an ambush position along the snowy bluffs overlooking the Marias River.
-As they awaited the command to fire, the chief of the camp came out of his lodge, walking toward the bluffs waving a safe-conduct paper.
-It was not Mountain Chief, who had been forewarned and had already left the area.
-Rather, it was Piegan leader Heavy Runner, who had enjoyed friendly relations with the white men.
-When an Army scout by the name of Joe Kipp shouted that this was the wrong camp, he was threatened into silence.
+At first light, 200 dismounted U.S. cavalrymen lay spread out in ambush along the snowy bluffs overlooking the Marias River.
+As they awaited the command to fire, the camp chief came out of his lodge, walking toward the bluffs, waving a safe-conduct paper.
+It was not Mountain Chief who had been forewarned and had already left the area.
+Instead, it was Piegan leader Heavy Runner who had enjoyed friendly relations with the white men.
+When an Army scout named Joe Kipp shouted that this was the wrong camp, he was threatened with silence.
 Another scout, Joe Cobell, then fired the first shot, killing Heavy Runner and the massacre ensued.

-In the meantime, Major Eugene Baker led his troops downstream to find the real target designated clearly in his orders.
+In the meantime, Major Eugene Baker led his troops downstream to find the actual target designated clearly in his orders.
 However, by the time they arrived, Mountain Chief and his band had fled to safety in nearby Canadian territory.

 Only one cavalryman died in the massacre after falling off his horse and breaking his leg.
 Lieutenant Gus Doane, commander of F Company, described the massacre as “the greatest slaughter of Indians ever made by U.S. troops.”